chauff/cse1500-web-transcripts/Lecture-1.md

 ### Content-Type

-**MIME** stands for *Multipurpose Internet Mail Extensions* and was designed to solve problems when moving messages between electronic mail systems; it worked well and was adopted by HTTP to label its content.
+**MIME** stands for *Multipurpose Internet Mail Extensions* (governed by RFCs [2045](https://tools.ietf.org/html/rfc2045) and [2046](https://tools.ietf.org/html/rfc2046)) and was designed to solve problems when moving messages between electronic mail systems; it worked well and was adopted by HTTP to label its content.

-MIME **types** determine how the client reacts - html is rendered, videos are played, etc.
+MIME **types** determine how the client reacts - html is rendered, videos are played, and so on.
 The pattern is always the same: each MIME type has a **primary object type** and a **subtype**.
 Here are a few typical examples: `text/plain`, `text/html`, `image/jpeg`, `video/quicktime`, `application/vnd.ms-powerpoint`.
 As you can see in the `text/*` cases, the primary object type can have several subtypes.

 Diverse MIME types exist.
-Here is a list of the most and least popular MIME types we found on a sample of a large-scale [web crawl](http://commoncrawl.org/) in 2014:
+Here is a list of the most and least popular MIME types we found on a sample of a large-scale [web crawl](http://commoncrawl.org/) from 2014:

 | Most popular         | Least popular               |
 |----------------------|-----------------------------|